emsifa/Block/README.md

   </script>
 <?= Block::stop() ?>
 ```
-Now if you `echo Block::render('pages/home')`, the output should like this:
+Now if you `echo Block::render('pages.home')`, the output should like this:

 ```html
 <!DOCTYPE html>